maikombecker/iphone-prompter/README.md

 * Upload the iphone-prompter folder to a web server (your personal website will come in handy).

-* Open Safari on your iphone/ipad, and navigate to wherever you put iphone-prompter.
+* Open Safari on your iphone/ipad (or laptop/desktop), and navigate to wherever you put iphone-prompter.

 * Hand the iphone/ipad to your consultant.